-Native Basil and Native Thyme have been used by indigenous Australians for their medicinal properties and ceremonial purposes.
+Native Basil has been used by indigenous Australians for their medicinal properties and ceremonial purposes.

-Native Basil is a fragrant mix of basil, mint and sage, while Native Thyme is a strongly aromatic herb.
+Native Basil is a fragrant mix of basil, mint and sage.

 Saltbush is one of Australia’s best herbs.
 The edible plant, which is salty and herby in flavour, is an under utilised native food – especially given how versatile it is.